 M1 & M2 Community Service Sites

-Please click below for details about community service sites.
+Please click below for details about approved community service sites.

-This is a well-established program that accepts requests from local middle schools, high schools and even colleges to have one-on-one contact with medical students (and other health profession students).
-Medical students show and explain to these students the anatomy, physiology and pathology of normal and abnormal organs.
-In addition, students discuss the effects of unhealthy lifestyle behaviors such as high fat diets and cigarette smoking.
-Students have given positive feedback from working with this program.
+Anatomy Outreach accepts requests from local middle schools, high schools and even colleges to have one-on-one contact with medical students (and other health profession students).
+Medical students explain to students the anatomy, physiology and pathology of normal and abnormal organs.
+In addition, students discuss the effects of unhealthy lifestyle behaviors.

 Contact: Sheryl Thomas; (251) 604-9309 or firstname.lastname@example.org